WaysonWei/portainer-docs-cn/start/install/server/kubernetes/baremetal.md

     --set tls.force=true
 ```

-{% hint style="info" %}
 By default, Portainer generates and uses a self-signed SSL certificate to secure port `30779`.
 Alternatively you can provide your own SSL certificate [during installation](../../../../advanced/ssl.md#using-your-own-ssl-certificate-on-kubernetes-via-helm) or [via the Portainer UI](../../../../admin/settings/#ssl-certificate) after installation is complete.
-{% endhint %}

-{% hint style="info" %}
 If you need to access Portainer via HTTP on port `30777`, remove the `--set tls.force=true` option.
-{% endhint %}

 {% endtab %}

 {% tab title="Expose via Ingress" %}